How to Resize an Image with Resizing.app?

 Speaking of image types, there are various common image file formats commonly used online.
 JPEG is one of them.
 Used to optimized web pages, JPEG’s are convenient given their small file sizes and quick loading speeds.
 PNG is a step up from JPEG, offering improved quality but at the cost of increased file sizes and reduced page speed.
 Finally, GIF’s are popular due to the ease in which they can be animated while maintaining a small file size.
 Together, these are the three most common online image file formats.
 With powerful programs like Photoshop, different image types can be easily converted into other formats.
 Keep common sense in mind as converting from a low-resolution format to a high-resolution format will not necessarily improve the quality of your picture.

 Before we move on, it is important to understand that the term resizing is just a general term.
 When it comes to manipulating pixels there are actually two methods, resizing and resampling.
 Resizing is the most basic as it simply enlarges or decreases the size of the pixels to whatever scale is desired.
-Thus its other name, scaling.
+Thus, its other name, scaling.

 Resampling is slightly more complicated.
 Resampling is a tool that changes the number of pixels in the image itself.
 This is the most appropriate tool for resizing images for the web since page speed is so important, especially if you are using original photographs straight from your camera.
 If you decide the use a program capable of resampling, you are asking the program to analyze the image to decide which pixels to throw away or which to add.
-So if you’re looking to resize an image online without losing quality your best tool is resampling.
+So if you’re looking to reduce image size without losing quality your best tool is resampling.
 Now let’s examine a few of the most popular tools for resizing images online.

 The 3 best applications for resizing images without losing quality